improbable-research/keanu/docs/docs/simple-regression.md

     .withRegularization(RegressionRegularization.NONE)
     .build();

-//It is now possible to use regressionModel.predict(value) to use your model!
+//It is now possible to use regressionModel.predict(value) to get a prediction of the output given an input value.
 ```